Augusta Marryat

-(bapt.
+Augusta Marryat (bapt.
 23 September 1828 – 10 May 1899) was a British children's writer and illustrator, perhaps best known for her adventure novel Left to Themselves: A Boy's Adventure in Australia (1878) – later published as The Young Lamberts.
 The novel is set in Australia, but she is not known to have ever visited the continent.

 Life

 Marryat was born in Fulham, Surrey, England, the daughter of Frederick Marryat and his wife Catherine (née Shairp).
 Captain Marryat was a successful popular novelist and two of Augusta's sisters, Florence and Emilia, also became writers.
 Augusta wrote adventure fiction heavily infused with morality in her father's vein, and Florence was a prolific author of sensationalist novels who also acquired a reputation for hanging out with spiritual mediums.

 She died in Surrey in 1899.